 The H-STORE value of a domain object functions as a quantifier storage; it is a set that consists of the handles of those quantifiers that are contained in that domain object and that are yet to be associated with any constraints as to where to take scope.
 The H-CONS value of a domain object is a set of constraints that are imposed on the relationship between the handles mentioned in the EP value of that domain object.
 The values of these two features are determined partly by lexical entries and partly by the definition of the compaction operation.
-We assume that the H-CONS value and the H-STORE value of a sign (i.e. a node in a syntactic phrase-structure tree) are both always an empty set.
+We assume that the H-CONS value and the H-STORE value of a sign are both always an empty set.